Adore2113/MarsHSim/docs/notes/hab_layout/utility.md

 ## Design Evolution:
-    ♡ wastewater storage started as an 80-100 m² range

-    ♡ ISRU water started as a 40-60 m² range
+    ♡ wastewater storage started as an 80-100 m² range ♡ ISRU water started as a 40-60 m² range

     ♡ those ranges were locked to 90 m² and 50 m² so the four rooms add to 340 m²

-    ♡ atmosphere recovery started as a 120-140 m² range ♡ that range is still open
+    ♡ atmosphere recovery started as a 120-140 m² range that is still open

 ### ----------------------------------------

 ## Future Considerations:
     ♡ lock one floor size for the Atmosphere / Resource Recovery Room

-    ♡ size the methane storage bay

     ♡ exact corridor widths and emergency routing around this hub